Frequently Asked Questions

 Data is not shared so a DSA is not required.

-To safeguard the reliability of the templates NECS perform clinical hazard reviews and quality assurance on all templates before they are made available for use, they consequently own the IP.
+To safeguard the reliability of the resources, NECS perform clinical hazard reviews and quality assurance on all resources before they are made available for use, they consequently own the IP.
 Developed resources are not for commercial gain and are made available under a royalty-free, perpetual, non-exclusive license to any health and social care organisation providing care to citizens within the UK.

 Both companies have been commissioned by NHSE to allow local GPs to create, amend and distribute templates at their discretion.
 Permission is therefore not required from either company.